 You’ll be asked to submit your records and supporting materials.
 If the board determines you’re missing hours, or some of your activities don’t qualify, we may require you to make up the shortage.

-Yes, completion of IDP became mandatory on July 29, 2001.
-If you were accepted for exam registration before July 29, 2001, you may not be required to submit an IDP record if you have kept your application file active.
-If your application file shows no activity for 5 consecutive years, you’ll have to reapply and will be held to the licensing requirements in effect at the time of reapplication (WAC 308-12-065).
+Yes, completion of AXP (previously IDP) became mandatory on July 29, 2001.
+If you were accepted for exam registration before July 29, 2001, you may not be required to submit an AXP record if you have kept your application file active.
+If your application file shows no activity for 5 consecutive years, you'll have to reapply and will be held to the licensing requirements in effect at the time of reapplication (WAC 308-12-065).

 You and your advisor should notify the National Council of Architectural Registration Boards (NCARB) immediately and follow their instructions to change your sponsor.

-The testing agency, Prometric, will send you exam scheduling information when they notify you in writing that your application is complete and you are eligible to take exams.
+The testing agency will send you exam scheduling information when they notify you in writing that your application is complete and you are eligible to take exams.

 You may continue to take the exams until you pass.
 However, all exams must be passed within 5 years.
 This 5-year time limit begins the month you pass the first division of the exam.
 On a rolling-clock basis, you’ll be required to retake any sections of the exam you passed more than 5 years ago, along with any sections not yet passed.

-The National Council of Architectural Registration Boards (NCARB) launched a new version of the Architect Registration Exam (ARE) in July 2008.
-If you passed at least 1 division of the current exam before May 2008, you’ll have until June 2009 to pass the remaining divisions.
-If you have passed exams in version 3.1, you can determine the version 4.0 exams you still need with NCARB’s transition chart.
+The National Council of Architectural Registration Boards (NCARB) launched a new version of the Architect Registration Exam (ARE) in November 2016.
+The last ARE 4.0 was administered in June 2018.
+If you have passed exams in version 4.0, you can determine the version 5.0 exams you still need at arecalc.ncarb.org (ncarb.org).

 Yes, you may receive a certificate of registration if you’re a registered architect in another state or territory of the United States, the District of Columbia, or another country.
 However, you must strictly meet Washington’s licensing requirements.